dopadream/ClaySurgeonMod/README.md

 This mod depends on BarberFixes/VentSpawnFix to apply the spawn settings without breaking.

+BarberMaterialTweaks is incompatible and will not load with this mod installed.

 <img title="Clay Surgeon" alt="A showcase of the Clay Surgeon model." src="https://i.imgur.com/K4iYz16.png" width="550">